 Contrary to common urban myth belief, an insurance driving record is without any direct affect by demerit points as may be assigned by the Ministry of Transportation due to a traffic ticket conviction.
 The driving record may be affects by traffic ticket convictions; however, the demerit points are irrelevant.

 Underwriting Acceptance Guidelines

 Insurance companies will have rules, being underwriting guidelines, governing the characteristics of acceptability for insurance.
 Only those persons meeting the underwriting criteria of a particular insurance company will be offered insurance coverage.
 Additionally, similar to the formality of the rating methods, the underwriting criteria is formal rather than arbitrary.
-Furthermore, insurance companies may receive large fines for failing to follow the underwriting criteria whereas each insurer is required to file the underwriting criteria along with the rating tables with the Financial Services Commission of Ontario as the regulator of insurance companies, among other things.
+Furthermore, insurance companies may receive large fines for failing to follow the underwriting criteria whereas each insurer is required to file the underwriting criteria along with the rating tables with the Financial Services Regulatory Authority of Ontario as the regulator of insurance companies, among other things.